jarun/ddgr/README.md

 `ddgr` requires Python 3.4 or later.
 Only the latest patch release of each minor version is supported.

+For copy url to clipboard support at the omniprompt, install [`pyperclip`](https://pypi.python.org/pypi/pyperclip).
+This is an optional dependency.

 Note: v1.1 and below require the Python3 `requests` library to make HTTPS requests.
 This dependency is removed in the later releases.

-For clipboard copy support, install [`pyperclip`](https://pypi.python.org/pypi/pyperclip) from `pip`.

 #### From a package manager